 - Loss of companionship

-If a loved one died in a pedestrian incident, you can also receive compensation for their medical expenses, funeral expenses, loss of financial support, emotional pain and suffering, and more.
+When a pedestrian gets hit by a car, the injuries are often severe.
+Suppose a loved one died in a pedestrian crash.
+In that case, you may also receive compensation for their medical expenses, funeral expenses, loss of financial support, emotional pain and suffering, and more through a wrongful death lawsuit.

-The first priority after getting injured is taking care of yourself and your health.
-Hiring an injury attorney after your incident helps you focus on healing, and your attorney will handle everything else.
+If you were injured while walking or jogging, the first priority is to take care of yourself and your health.
+Hiring an injury attorney after your accident helps you focus your energy on healing, and your attorney will handle everything else.

 - We Will Investigate Your Case

-- We will use our resources to thoroughly investigate your pedestrian injury claim.
+- We will use our resources to investigate your pedestrian injury claim thoroughly.
 We will look into police or accident reports, find out if there is any video footage of the accident from traffic cameras or local business security camera footage, and more.
 We will also speak with any known witnesses and experts to ensure you have the strongest case possible.

 - We Will Find Out Your Case’s Value